 Virtually every code that made it to the books is as a result of more than one negative situation/outcome whether that be a house catching on fire or any other tragic event.
 Needless to say, when you look at it this way, you can see why adhering to these codes is very important.
 You don’t want to play the numbers game when it comes to the safety of your household!

-So what are the most common code violations when it comes to dryer ventilation systems?We’ve listed them below and have included the best solutions to each problem:
+So what are the top three most common code violations when it comes to dryer ventilation systems?We’ve listed them below and have included the best solutions to each problem:

-(1) The Dryer Vent System is Too Long- International Residential Code limits the length of a dryer venting system to 25 feet not including the flexible transition hose behind your dryer.
+The Dryer Vent System is Too Long- International Residential Code limits the length of a dryer venting system to 35 feet not including the flexible transition hose behind your dryer.
 When your dryer duct extends past this limit it decreases airflow pressure at the termination point and over time, lent will easily clog the vent and completely restrict the airflow which is a perfect recipe for a fire and increased clothes drying time causing great wear and tear on your dryer and raising your energy bills.

 Solution- There are three ways to fix this problem.
 You can simply have a booster fan installed to boost the airflow up to a maximum of 130 feet (depending on the level of horsepower).
-You can have the vent rerouted and either eliminate unnecessary bends (each 90 degree bend is equivalent to 5 feet and each 45 degree bend accounts for 2.5 feet), or reroute the vent through a closer termination point that falls within 25 feet.
+You can have the vent rerouted and either eliminate unnecessary bends (each 90 degree bend is equivalent to 5 feet and each 45 degree bend accounts for 2.5 feet), or reroute the vent through a closer termination point that falls within 35 feet.

-(2) The Dryer Vent Does Not Safely Terminate Outside Of the Home- Dryer vents must exhaust on the exterior of the home at least 3 feet from any openings (i.e. doors and windows).
+The Dryer Vent Does Not Safely Terminate Outside Of the Home- Dryer duct must exhaust on the exterior of the home at least 3 feet from any openings (i.e. doors and windows).
 Many times dryer duct work can become detached in the crawl space underneath the home and pose many hazards such as airflow restrictions and provide easy access for rodents that can crawl up into your dryer (not a good end result).

-(3) Hazardous Dryer Vent Duct Work Has Been Installed- Every now and then, we will get a call from a customer needing dryer vent cleaning done and when we show up we encounter one or more types of hazardous duct work that has been installed.
+Hazardous Dryer Vent Duct Work Has Been Installed- Every now and then, we will get a call from a customer needing dryer vent cleaning done and when we show up we encounter one or more types of hazardous duct work that has been installed.
 The most common thing we see is over 8 feet of flexible transition hosing used in the crawl space instead of standard UL listed galvanized steel piping.
 Sometimes it’s plastic transition hosing and rarely do we see PVC piping being used as the dryer venting system.
 Plastic duct work is a huge fire hazard and should NEVER be used as a dryer vent for obvious reasons.